cotarr/ds18b20-api/README.md

 ### Device Drivers

-The Raspberry Pi OS includes device drivers used to operate the 1-Wire serial interface and read data connected to the 1-Wire serial bus.
+The Raspberry Pi OS includes device drivers used to operate the 1-Wire serial interface and read data from devices connected to the 1-Wire serial bus.
 Multiple sensors may be connected in parallel on the 1-Wire bus.
 Multiple sensors are identified using a factory encoded serial number in each temperature sensor.